bitcoin-abe/bitcoin-abe/README.md

 or simply run Abe from the directory containing setup.py.

-Abe depends on Python 2.7 (or 2.6), the pycrypto package, and an SQL database supporting ROLLBACK.
+Abe depends on Python 2.7, the pycrypto package, and an SQL database supporting ROLLBACK.
 Abe runs on PostgreSQL, MySQL's InnoDB engine, and SQLite.
 Other SQL databases may work with minor changes.
 Abe formerly ran on some ODBC configurations, Oracle, and IBM DB2, but we have not tested to be sure it still works.
 See the comments in abe.conf about dbtype for configuration examples.

 Abe works with files created by the original (Satoshi) Bitcoin client.